sunyoungbaek/homework/README.md

 In ''the fastest animal in the world', 'the fastest' (0.33) 'animal' (0.17), 'in the' (0.33), 'world' (0.16) are the main scorers.
 Instead of 'in the' + 'world', it would make more sense as 'in' + 'the world' grammatically.

 In 'how to learn a foreign language', 'how to' (0.33) 'learn' (0.17) 'a foreign' (0.33) 'language' (0.16) are the main scorers.
 Here, 'a foreign' doesn't really make sense, and it shoube 'a' + 'foreign language' instead.
-But since 'a' is so often used whenever 'foreign' modifier is used, this model doesn't know how to separate them.
+But since 'a' is so often used whenever 'foreign' modifier is used, this model doesn't know how to separate them (even though P(w2|w1) must be small, this model doesn't seem to penalize 'a''s frequency enough).

 In all cases, we can see that 'in', 'and', 'the' are overweighted or over-joined (detected as bigram).
 Exploring how to weaken their importance using f(-log(uni/bigram prob)) can be helpful.
 Probabilities functions are already provided in WordProbs class.